dotnet/docs/docs/fsharp/tutorials/asynchronous-and-concurrent-programming/async.md

 This will execute `countFileBytes` in order rather than executing them in parallel.
 This may be preferable if you wish to preserve the order of computations.

-## Async starting functions
+## Common async starting functions

 Because F# asynchronous computations are a _specification_ of work rather than a representation of work that is already executing, they must be explicitly started with a starting function.
 There are many [Async starting functions](https://msdn.microsoft.com/library/ee370232.aspx) that are helpful in different contexts.
 You should take care in which to use, making sure that it is appropriate for your particular environment.
+The following section describes some of the more common starting functions.

 ### `Async.Start`

 Starts an asynchronous computation with no return type in the thread pool.
 Does not wait for its result.
+Nested computations ran with `Async.Start` are independent of the parent computation that called them.
+If the parent computation is cancelled, the nested computations are not cancelled.

 Signature: